Glottocrisio/MaLaNova/README.md

 If you are using it for publication purposes, please use the provided citation.

-The main available tool for deciphering Historical ciphers is currently (CrypTool 2)[https://www.cryptool.org/en/ct2/].
+The main available tool for deciphering Historical ciphers is currently [CrypTool 2](https://www.cryptool.org/en/ct2/).
 It offers a wide choice of de- and encryption algorithms in a beautiful and interactive User Experience.
 Although the provided clear-text languages are updated at every release, they are fix and not customizable.
 The major added value of this contribution is providing a workflow for generating n-grams files from customized historical corpora.
-A notable source for downloading historical corpora is (HistCorp)[https://www2.lingfil.uu.se/person/pettersson/histcorp/].
+A notable source for downloading historical corpora is [HistCorp](https://www2.lingfil.uu.se/person/pettersson/histcorp/).

 <p align="center">
   <img src="picsreadme/histcorp.png" alt="histcorp" width="80%"/>